-If play is stopped solely to deal with misconduct committed by a player on the field, the proper restart is an indirect free kick taken from the location of the misconduct (subject to the conditions imposed by Law 8 and Law 13).
-If play is stopped solely to deal with misconduct committed by a substitute, for misconduct committed off the field of play, or for team officials who fail to conduct themselves in a responsible manner, the restart is a dropped ball taken from where the ball was when play was stopped (subject to the special circumstances of Law 8).
+If play is stopped solely to deal with misconduct committed on the field by a player, the proper restart is an indirect free kick taken from the location of the misconduct.
 If play is stopped for a foul in addition to misconduct, the restart is determined by the foul.
 The restart cannot be a direct free kick unless the reason for the stoppage included a direct free kick foul.
 If misconduct occurs while play is stopped, the restart is determined by the original reason for the stoppage.
+See also the table at Advice 5.19 b.
+Offenses off the field of play